mggg/ecological-inference/paper/paper.md

 First, the Bayesian hierarchical methods implemented in `PyEI` rest on modern probabilistic programming tooling [@salvatier2016probabilistic] and gradient-based MCMC methods such as the No U-Turn Sampler (NUTS) [@hoffman2014no].
 Using NUTS where possible should allow for faster convergence than existing implementations that we are aware of that rest primarily on Metropolis-Hastings and Gibbs sampling steps.
 Effective sample size is a measure of how the variance of the mean of drawn samples compare to the variance of i.i.d. samples from the posterior distribution [@BDA3].
 In Metropolis-Hastings, the number of evaluations of the log-posterior required for a given effective sample size scales linearly with the dimensionality of the parameter space, while in Hamiltonian Monte Carlo approaches such as NUTS, the the number of required evaluations of the gradient of the the log-posterior scales only as the fourth root of the dimension [@neal2011mcmc].

- Second, integration with existing tools `PyMC3` [@salvatier2016probabilistic] and ArviZ [@arviz_2019] makes the results amenable to state of the art diagnostics (e.g. convergence diagostics) and some reasonable checks are automatically performed.
+ Second, integration with the existing tools `PyMC3` [@salvatier2016probabilistic] and ArviZ [@arviz_2019] makes the results amenable to state of the art diagnostics (e.g. convergence diagostics) and some reasonable checks are automatically performed.

 Third, summary and plotting utilities for reporting, visualizing, and comparing results are included (see example plots below), with an emphasis on visualizations and reports that make clear the uncertainty of estimates under a model.